Maps and directions

 Wattamolla is an expansive site along the coast of the Royal National Park.
 A vast picnic area looks over a lagoon and the ocean.
 The Coast Track passes through Wattamolla, part of which is usually accessed on excursion.

 If walking to Curracurrang or visiting the beach, students will be in close proximity to water.
 The site is very exposed to rain bearing winds from the south and southeast.
 On very windy days activities may need to be modified to shelter from the wind.
+It is recommended that students wear sturdy footwear and carry wind/rain proof jackets.
+The site is very exposed and therefore sun safety practices should be encouraged.

 The track follows the cliff line closely.
 Responsible behaviour is required.
 Students must follow the guidance of EEC teachers and remain on the designated track.
 Classroom teachers must walk at the back of the group and maintain close supervision of students.
 Close supervision is required during breaks, especially when close to cliffs.